MENU

 Collaboration for Sustainable Planning and Development

-SFU is working with local authorities to address planning issues and development to ensure that local residents have access to vibrant, safe, sustainable and livable community infrastructure and among the top issues is affordable housing which is particularly relevant to the high costs of Metro Vancouver living.
+SFU is working with local authorities to address planning and development to ensure that local residents have access to vibrant, safe, sustainable, and livable community infrastructure.
+Among the top issues is affordable housing, which is particularly relevant to the high costs of living in Metro Vancouver.

-The intersection of social justice, sustainability, resilience, urban planning and livability are key focus areas for SFU.
-SFU has been engaged with the McConnell Foundation and others over the last 10 years to integrate social considerations into planning and infrastructure development and into current and future social infrastructure.
-This work is part of SFU’s commitment to being an engaged university which positions the university as an anchor institution within our communities, improving and elevating the prosperity and conditions for thriving for all residents.
+The intersection of social justice, sustainability, resilience, urban planning, and livability are key focus areas for SFU.
+The university has been engaged with numerous partners over the last 10 years to integrate social considerations into planning and infrastructure development and current and future social infrastructure.
+This work is part of SFU’s commitment to being an engaged university and positions the university as an anchor institution within our communities, improving and elevating the prosperity and conditions for thriving for all residents.

 Burnaby Civic Innovation Lab

-Through the Civic Innovation Lab—a partnership between SFU and the City of Burnaby—SFU is sharing its leading-edge research and strengths in innovation and sustainability to advance practical solutions for the city’s most pressing urban issues, from diversity and housing to sustainable growth and environmental challenges caused by climate change.
+Through the Civic Innovation Lab— a partnership between SFU and the City of Burnaby—the university is sharing its leading-edge research and strengths in innovation and sustainability to advance practical solutions for the city’s most pressing urban issues, from diversity and housing to sustainable growth and environmental challenges caused by climate change.

-Over the long-term the initiative will provide the city with a permanent research base, where students and researchers apply their education and knowledge to develop real-world solutions, helping to solidify the city’s role as a leader in solving urban issues.
+Over the long-term, the initiative will provide the city with a permanent research base, where students and researchers apply their education and knowledge to develop real-world solutions, helping solidify the city’s role as a leader in solving urban issues.

 "From taking action against climate change to addressing reconciliation and equity, diversity and inclusion in a meaningful way, there are pressing challenges facing our cities today—challenges that SFU students and researchers are eager to tackle," says SFU President Joy Johnson.